dpdkcap/dpdkcap/README.md

   file.

 As a consequence, DPDKCap needs, at least, a single writing core and as many capturing cores as ports you want to capture.
-A last master core must be kept to display logs and display statistics.
+Finally, a last lcore must be kept to handle logs and statistics.
 However, depending on your traffic bandwidth and your system capabilities, you might need to use more cores.

 The `-c, --per_port_c_cores` option allocates `NB_CORES_PER_PORT` capturing